-Similarly, a civil register is the set of records of all citizens of a municipality or a State.
-Therefore, the voter register would usually be a subset of the civil register, both in terms of the contents of the respective record and eligibility for inclusion.
-If a civil register or other population register is computerized, the creation and maintenance of a separate voter register may be unnecessary, as the voter register for the respective administrative area can be extracted from the civil register as necessary.
+Similarly, a civil register is the set of records of all citizens [only citizens or residents?] of a municipality or a State.
+Therefore, the voter register would usually be a subset of the civil register, both in terms of the contents of the respective record and eligibility for inclusion.8 If a civil register or other population register is computerized, the creation and maintenance of a separate voter register may be unnecessary, as the voter register for the respective administrative area can be extracted from the civil register as necessary.
 Nevertheless, the term "voter register" will be used frequently below, as there are States where voter registers exist as separate registers.
+Some more detailed definition or distinction between civil register/population register would be suitable.
+The definition given here seems to lead to excessive generalisation.
+Other paragraphs of this document should be reconsidered on this basis.